MCC Summerfest & Auction – Fun and Giving in Alberta

 While the sale location may rotate, there are two ingredients that don’t change: friendly faces and wonderful food.
 Each sale also reflects the traditions and backgrounds of members of local churches and communities.

 Handmade quilts are a staple of the sales and raise significant funds.
-Individual quilts have often fetched more $2500.
-Another hallmark of relief sales is collecting coins for Penny Power, an effort to collect spare change for MCC’s work.
+Individual quilts have often fetched more than $2500.
+Another hallmark of relief sales is collecting coins for My Coins Count, an effort to collect spare change for MCC’s work.
 You’ll hear the jingle of coins at the sale.
-This year, all funds raised by Penny Power in Alberta will fund MCC’s international food and agriculture projects.

 Ten Thousand Villages, an MCC sister organization and one of the world’s oldest and largest fair trade organizations, also plays a prominent role at the Sale.
 With more than 130 artisan groups in more than 38 countries in Africa, Asia and Latin America, Ten Thousand Villages always brings a unique blend of fair trade jewelry, home decor, gifts and more.